Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Designed for sharing database on several computers in DaVinci Resolve, learn how the Resolve Project Server App simplifies your life.

-In this installment of From The Mailbag, we discuss if we should be standarizing every project around color management systems like RCM & ACES.
+We discuss if professional colorists should be standardizing every project around color management systems like RCM & ACES?

 In this Insight, learn about the basic design of the Lumaforge Jellyfish Mobile, and why it might be a perfect solution for your set-up.